DHRI-Curriculum/DHRIFT/workshops/git.md

 Increasingly we see that faculty are sharing their syllabi on GitHub (example: [DLCL 204: Digital Humanities Across Borders](https://github.com/quinnanya/dlcl204)).
 Some are even using GitPages that apply a user-friendly interface to their repository to make it easier to access and navigate for their students (example: [Digital History](https://digitalhistory.github.io/)).

-GitHub offers a way of making a course publicly avaiable on the web, and sometimes easier or more intuitive to users than some learning management systems.
+GitHub offers a way of making a course publicly available on the web, and sometimes easier or more intuitive to users than some learning management systems.
 Git helps track the changes over time.

-When the softwares are used together, Git and GitHub also support a collaborative appraoch to syllabi development.
+When the softwares are used together, Git and GitHub also support a collaborative approach to syllabi development.
 Copying another's project and modifying and remixing the content to meet your needs is a seamless and transparent process.
 Attribution of specific changes over time is a foundational function of how Git operates; GitHub explicitly renders attribution, making it easy to see who(s) did what.
 This is one of the attractions of using the platform.

 In a practical sense, you could search other syllabi on GitHub, and share yours so it could be searched by others.
 If someone finds a syllabus that includes parts they want to use, they could fork that syllabi to their GitHub account, and download the files to your local machine and edit them there.
 Any changes could then be added back to the repository on GitHub, thereby sharing your amendments publicly.
 On GitHub, attribution of who contributed what are transparent.
 Meanwhile, your amended version would be available for others to modify and re-share.